 If you cannot add a new card to Apple Pay, review all the cards currently associated with your Apple Wallet.
 If any of them are expired or nearing their expiration date, that could be the problem.

-Try removing expired cards (or those close to their expiration date) and then adding in your new card again.
+Try removing expired cards (or those close to their expiration date) and then add your new card again.

 Apple ID region

-Since Apple Pay is only supported in specific regions, you need to check if your Apple ID is in the correct region.
+Since Apple Pay is only supported in specific regions, you must check if your Apple ID is in the correct region.

 Even if it’s set up correctly, some users found they needed to reselect their region to get Apple Pay to accept their card.